 available will also be considered eligible

-fetus and possible risk for adverse events in nursing infants with the treatment
+unborn fetus and possible risk for adverse events in nursing infants with the

-regimens being used.
-All patients of childbearing potential must have a blood test or
+treatment regimens being used.
+All patients of childbearing potential must have a

-dose of pembrolizumab or chemotherapy if the test done for eligibility/randomization
+receiving the first dose of pembrolizumab or chemotherapy if the test done for

-oophorectomy; or 3) has not been naturally postmenopausal (amenorrhea following cancer
+hysterectomy or bilateral oophorectomy; or 3) has not been naturally postmenopausal

-effective method(s) of contraception or by abstaining from sexual intercourse while on
+and effective method(s) of contraception or by abstaining from sexual intercourse

-study treatment, and continue for 120 days after the last dose of study treatment
+while on study treatment, and continue for 120 days after the last dose of study

 - Absolute neutrophil count (ANC) >= 1,500/mcL (obtained =< 28 days prior to protocol